Approved by TSC 04/08/2020

 Go Modules, Device and Application SDKs

-For the Core Services, Application Services, Device Services and Supporting Docker Images we release Github tags and docker images.
+For the Device, Application services and supporting docker images we release Github tags, docker images and snaps.
 On every merge to the

 The release automation will need to do the following: